-In the last couple of days I have heard from two readers of my devotionals and what they said moved me greatly.
-Apparently both of these compassionate people have linked others up to my devotionals.
+Over the years I have heard comments from readers of my devotionals and what they said moved me greatly.
+Some of these compassionate people have linked others up to my devotionals.
 It is such a simple thing these people have done.
 One has helped a person who suffers much physical pain to go on my website and subscribe for themselves to these short daily comments.
-The other person apparently mails out to several people the devotionals every day.
+Another has forwarded the devotionals to several people every day.

 The people who go to the trouble of connecting others to a source of help are seen by our Father in heaven and He shall reward them accordingly.
 This is the thought of the verse for today.
 Jesus is speaking about people who give clothing to the needy, visiting the sick, giving a cup of cold water to the thirsty, visiting people in prison and other acts of mercy that no one else would likely learn about.

 It is such a blessing to me that people are out there doing deeds of kindness without looking for anything in return.
 Simply doing what they can to relieve the worst of someone else’s pain and sorrow.

 Many of the people who do these deeds of mercy have no thought that they are doing anything significant.
 Spending an hour visiting someone is not a great sacrifice.
 Yet, the person who received the visit is usually greatly blessed by the gesture.